-This section describes the analysis of the use cases that are thematically related to the topic of AAL-JP Call 6: Occupation in Life (note that the projects funded under AAL JP Call 6 have not started at the time of this analysis, the following results were extracted from AAL JP Call 1 to 5 and other sources).
+This section describes the analysis of the use cases that are thematically related to the topic of AAL-JP Call 6: Occupation in Life.

 The first step in the analysis is the selection and clustering of use cases for this topic.
 Out of the keywords that were used to describe each use cases, the following ones are possibly related to occupation in life.